Exponentially Faster Massively Parallel Maximal Matching: Introduction

 In the \MPC{} model, maximal matching is particularly important; an algorithm for it directly gives rise to algorithms for $1+\varepsilon$ approximate {\em maximum matching}, $2+\varepsilon$ approximate {\em maximum weighted matching}, and $2$ approximate {\em minimum vertex cover} with essentially the same number of rounds and space.
 Each of these problems has been studied on its own \cite{DBLP:conf/stoc/CzumajLMMOS18, DBLP:journals/corr/abs-1709-04599, DBLP:conf/podc/GhaffariGKMR18, assadiedcs, DBLP:conf/spaa/AssadiK17, DBLP:conf/spaa/BehnezhadDETY17, DBLP:journals/corr/abs-1807-08745, DBLP:conf/spaa/AhnG15}.

-\paragraph{Known bounds.} For many graph problems, including maximal matching, $O(\log n)$ round \MPC{} algorithms can be achieved in a straightforward way by simulating \PRAM{} algorithms \cite{DBLP:conf/stoc/Luby85, DBLP:journals/ipl/IsraelI86, DBLP:journals/jal/AlonBI86} using $n^{\Omega(1)}$ space.
-This bound was recently improved by Ghaffari and Uitto \cite{ghaffariuitto} to $\widetilde{O}(\sqrt{\log \Delta})$ rounds with the same memory.
+\paragraph{Known bounds.} For many graph problems, including maximal matching, there are $O(\log n)$ round \MPC{} algorithms coming from straightforward simulation of \PRAM{} algorithms \cite{DBLP:conf/stoc/Luby85, DBLP:journals/ipl/IsraelI86, DBLP:journals/jal/AlonBI86}.
+This can be improved to $\widetilde{O}(\sqrt{\log \Delta})$ rounds via simulation of distributed LOCAL algorithms \cite{ghaffariuitto}.
 The main goal, however, is to obtain significantly faster (i.e., subpolylogarithmic round) algorithms by further utilizing \MPC{}'s additional powers.

-Currently, the only known such algorithm for maximal matching is that of Lattanzi \etal~\cite{DBLP:conf/spaa/LattanziMSV11} which requires $O(1/\delta)$ rounds using a space of $O(n^{1+\delta})$.
+Currently, the only known such algorithm for maximal matching is that of Lattanzi \etal~\cite{DBLP:conf/spaa/LattanziMSV11} which requires $O(1/\delta)$ rounds using $O(n^{1+\delta})$ space.
 Their algorithm's round complexity, however, blows up back to $\Theta(\log n)$ as soon as memory becomes $O(n)$.
-In comparison, due to a breakthrough of Czumaj \etal{}~\cite{DBLP:conf/stoc/CzumajLMMOS18}, we have algorithms for $1+\varepsilon$ approximate matching that take $O(\log \log n)$ rounds using a space of $O(n)$ \cite{DBLP:conf/stoc/CzumajLMMOS18, DBLP:conf/podc/GhaffariGKMR18, assadiedcs}.
+In comparison, due to a breakthrough of \citet*{DBLP:conf/stoc/CzumajLMMOS18}, we have algorithms for $1+\varepsilon$ approximate matching that take $O(\log \log n)$ rounds using $O(n)$ space \cite{DBLP:conf/stoc/CzumajLMMOS18, DBLP:conf/podc/GhaffariGKMR18, assadiedcs}.
 Unfortunately, this progress on approximate matching offers no help for maximal matching or related problems.
 In fact, these algorithms also require up to $\Omega(\log n)$ rounds to maintain maximality.

+We also mention an MPC algorithm of \citet*{ghaffari2018improved} to obtain a maximal independent set (MIS) of a graph in $O(\log \log n)$ rounds using $\tilde O(n)$ space per machine.
+This algorithm could be applied to the line graph of $G$, which has $m$ vertices, but it would then require $\tilde O(m)$ space per machine --- significantly larger than the desired bound $O(n)$.

 \paragraph{Our contribution.} In this paper, we give \MPC{} algorithms for maximal matching that are exponentially faster than the state-of-the-art (we describe our precise results in Section~\ref{sec:results}).
-We achieve this by providing a novel analysis of an extremely simple and natural algorithm.
+We achieve this by providing a novel analysis of an extremely simple and natural algorithm: namely, the algorithm edge-samples the graph, randomly partitions the vertices into disjoint subsets, and finds a greedy maximal matching within the induced subgraph of each partition.
+(See Algorithm~\ref{alg:nearmaximal} in Section~\ref{sec:roadmap} for formal details.)
+It then commits the edges of this greedy matchings to the final output, thereby simplifying the residual graph.